JuliaStats/Klara.jl/doc/source/samplers.rst

 Samplers
 ==========================================================================================

-This section discusses the Monte Carlo samplers implemented by the *MCMC* package.
+This section discusses the package's Monte Carlo samplers assuming MCMC knowledge on the user's part.
+The interested user is referred to relevant literature for more background information.
 Each sampler is an immutable type.
-The type's fields correspond to the defining attributes of the sampler.
-Knowledge of the samplers is assumed.
-The interested user is referred to relevant literature for more background information.
+The types' fields correspond to the samplers' defining attributes.

 The table below summarizes up to which order of log-target derivatives are required by each sampler.
 First, second and third order derivatives correspond to the ``model()`` keyword arguments ``grad``, ``tensor`` and ``dtensor``.